 The City of Vaughan has been a long-time partner of Smart Commute NTV and is committed to reducing automobile dependency, traffic congestion and transportation-related greenhouse gas emissions.
 In an effort to promote active transportation among staff, the City of Vaughan has established an Employee Trip Reduction Program as a core element of staff environmental education strategy.
 Components of the Employee Trip Reduction Program include participation in annual campaigns such as Clean Air Commute and Bike to Work Day, lunch and learns on sustainable driving training, as well as participation on Carpool Zone.

-Carpool Zone is a free, easy, and non-commital online ride-matching service provided by Smart Commute.
+The Smart Commute Tool is a free, easy, and non-commital online ride-matching service provided by Smart Commute.
 It rewards users for their eco-friendly efforts and tracks greenhouse gases and money saved by carpooling.

 To qualify for designated carpool parking: